nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `editi 2 i/1 r/8.9` edits the 1st interview rating of the 2nd person in the displayed applicant list to 8.9.

 ---
+### `deletei` : Deleting an interview from an applicant

+Deletes an interview from an applicant.

+Format: `deletei INDEX i/INTERVIEW_INDEX`

+Examples:
+* `deletei 1 i/2` deletes the 2nd interview of the 1st person in the displayed applicant list.

+---
+### `status` : Editing an applicant status

+Clears all the current data stored in the system.

+Format: `status INDEX s/STATUS`
+* Edits the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+* `STATUS` must be either `o`(offered) or `r`(rejected) or `u`(undecided).

+Examples:
+* `status 3 s/o` updates the stats of the 3rd person in the displayed applicant list to OFFERED.

+---
 ### `clear` : Clearing all applicant entries

 Clears all the current data stored in the system.